Frequently Asked Questions

 • Why can’t the Hawaiian Humane Society treat my sick pets?

 Our clinic treats the more than 20,000 animals that come into our care each year.
-Our veterinarians perform more than 7,000 sterilizations annually–that’s nearly 20 per day; along with evaluating and treating 400 to 600 homeless animals who arrive each week.
+Our veterinarians perform more than 7,000 spay/neuter surgeries annually–that’s nearly 20 per day; along with evaluating and treating 400 to 600 shelter animals who arrive each week.
 We urge pet owners to develop a relationship with a local veterinary clinic to address the health and wellbeing of their companion animals.

 • How many staff members do you have?